ganglia/ganglia_contrib/nagios/README.rst

-Now we have a small problem in that if something goes wrong with **check_ganglia_metric** (e.g. the cache file can't be read/written to, the Ganglia Meta Daemon can't be contacted, etc.), every service that relies on it will fail, possibly inundating you with alerts.
+Now we have a small problem in that if something goes wrong with **check_ganglia_metric** (e.g. the cache file can't be read/written to, the Ganglia Meta Daemon can't be reached, etc.), every service that relies on it will fail, possibly inundating you with alerts.
 We can prevent this through the use of service dependencies.